Pythonian/fakernaija/README.md

 ## Features

-* Tailored specifically to generate culturally accurate Nigerian data.
+- Generate culturally accurate Nigerian data — no more `Oyinbo` names that don't gel!
-* Quickly generate data from your terminal with our CLI command.
+- Quickly generate data from the terminal with our CLI commands, because time na money!
-* Supports exporting data to various formats including JSON, CSV, and plain text.
+- Export data to JSON, CSV, and plain text formats, like wrapping your suya in the perfect paper.
-* Simple, intuitive API that integrates seamlessly into your Python web frameworks.

 ## Installation